How to Start a Commercial Cleaning Business in 2026: 14 Practical Steps

 - Valid government-issued personal ID

-It’s a good idea to get an accountant and invest in accounting software like QuickBooks Online.
-Track income and expenses so you can file taxes with the Internal Revenue Service (U.S.), Canada Revenue Agency (CA), Companies House (UK), or Australian Taxation Office (AU).
+You should also invest in accounting software like QuickBooks Online.
+This helps track income and expenses so you can file taxes with the Internal Revenue Service (U.S.), Canada Revenue Agency (CA), Companies House (UK), or Australian Taxation Office (AU).

 - General commercial and office cleaning